Superstition Ridgeline

 And if you’re lucky, you’ll get a special dusky view of this beautiful area that you normally only see in broad daylight.
 Bring a headlamp just in case it takes longer than expected.

 If you left a shuttle car here, you’ll head to the Siphon Draw Trailhead in Lost Dutchman State park.
-But if you’re smart, you’ll get that awesome spouse to pick you up in the nearby neighborhood for free (as shown on our map).
-Then tell your valet driver just how hungry you are, and go enjoy a burrito while you laugh and reminisce about the day’s adventure.
+This will add a little bit of distance to the hike compared to our track.
+If you’re clever, you’ll just get that awesome spouse to pick you up in the nearby neighborhood for free (as shown on our map).
+Then tell your valet driver how hungry you are, and go enjoy a burrito while you laugh and reminisce about the day’s adventure.

 Map & Directions